For Fans Of

 ‘Parasite Eve‘ begins with the bombastic use of a sample from the Bulgarian folk song, ‘Ergen Deda,’ and it’s a phenomenal introduction.
 Every time that hard-as-fuck opening happens, I’m immediately hyped!
 But it’s a moment that the rest of the composition fails to recapture in terms of intrigue and intensity.
 The songs ominous electro undercurrent and the female robotic voice announcing “we cannot save you” or “the end has arrived” are nice little additions, and I love the warning dread held within the lyric: “when we forget the infection, will we remember the lesson?“.
 I’m a sucker for the song’s title referencing a very cool survival-horror RPG PS1 game, and the 2010 flashbacks to ‘It Nevers Ends‘ with those “this is a war” lines.
 Yet ‘Parasite Eve‘ contains these throwaway heavy parts that don’t push the song anywhere meaningful.
 Some seem so desperate for a return-to-roots BMTH that’ll likely never fully happen, they’ll settle for a half-assed metalcore breakdown.
 (Same thing goes for ‘Ludens.’)
 Oh, and don’t get me started on this songs irritating chorus – “It’s a parasite EeEeEeEeEveeeeeee” – or the opening line “I’ve got a fever, don’t breathe on me,” which is briefly followed up by Oli sneezing, leaving me with some hardcore second-hand embarrassment.

 When it comes to ‘Teardrops,’ the synths, melodies, general feel, and riffs all make for a ‘Meteora‘-era tribute to the altar of Linkin Park.
 The way Oli delivers “the emptiness is heavier than you think” is a chilling Chester Bennington circa 2000-2003 impersonation that’s kinda cool, and honestly, quite surreal.
-In fact, ‘Teardrops‘ and it’s topic of exhausted mental health, being stressed out, losing your grip, and running out of tears reminds me of what the late great frontman sung about on ‘Heavy.’
+‘Teardrops‘ and it’s topic of exhausted mental health, being stressed out, losing your grip, and running out of tears reminds me of what the late great frontman sung about on ‘Heavy.’
 (Which was cruelly, unfairly treated despite it being a goddamn bop.)
 But did everyone collectively forget that BMTH already did something similar five years ago with ‘Throne‘?
 It’s just as on the nose now as it was back then with their obvious LP worship.
 It’s also hard not to feel like there’s a bias helping BMTH.
 That if any other band put this EP/album/thing out, people wouldn’t care or like it anywhere near as much.

 Other than being the part of the release where the samey riffs and progressions getting played over and over and over become immensely tiresome, ‘Obey‘ is where we see some limp-wristed social commentary.
 A quote from Oli about the songs theme reads: